 While life at home was somewhat more cooperative and amenable, the third quarter grades had fallen more than a full point into the middle C area, a result that caught the mother unaware.
 During the session, social problems at school involving some male peers also emerged.
 He would “handle that”, and that was fine, “if I could be of some help, let me know”, etc. The discussion in the next session focused on the grade issue, what he wanted for himslf, how might he get that, what support from his mother would be helpful, etc., all fairly routine.

-The therapy was about twelve sessions in.
-The progresses and regressions on a low – modest incline of improvement were by no means unusual for ODD.
+The conjoint work was about twelve sessions in.
+The progresses and regressions on a low – modest incline of improvement was common for ODD.
 The unusual aspect of this process was the single mother factor.
 For reasons I never did come to understand, the vast majority of ODD cases in the practice involved two-parent homes.
 Most were biological parents, but others included step-parents, other family members, and adoptive parents.
 Having two parent figures available to do the clinical work and working in tandem with this kind of problem is much preferred.
-The N of single parent ODD cases was too small over time to make an estimation of relative outcomes, but an average outcome that was 50% lower for the single parent ODD cases compared to two parent families in treatment would not be surprising.
+The N of single parent ODD cases was too small over time to make an estimation of relative outcomes, but an average outcome that was 50% lower for the single parent ODD cases compared to two parent families in treatment would not have been surprising.
 Single parenting is hard enough.
 Add ODD and ‘hard’ sometimes looks impossible.
 A consistent, objective, and encouraging clinical demeanor is helpful.

 In another session closely following a weekend with father three days later, Nathan was dysphoric, complete with fidgeting.
 At least he smiled a bit bashfully when looked at slightly askance and entirely stopped fast-pumping his knee.
 The excessive independence typical of ODD kids characterized his attitude that day.
 He could take care of the academics “by myself”, the social problem which persisted to some unknown degree would resolve, he could take days off if need be and be fine, and he insisted he was worried about nothing.
 He was getting therapy savvy.
 With such a broadside and looking for a fruitful line, the discussion was shifted to how he saw himself in the future.
 That did seem to help in the moment, and set a goal of some sort.

 I asked to talk with the mother alone for the last few minutes of the session, explaining to Nathan the need to talk about an insurance issue, this for the first time.
 Coming to understand the father’s motivations here was emerging as the major unanswered question.
-Like father, like son, both were difficult for her to access thoughts, feelings, and even identities (not her words, but to that effect) of her brooding men.
-She had been periodically keeping him informed, but he seemed to respond in the same manner as he had during the intake, in hindsight physically present but guarded. not regularly, formed about the sessions.
+Like father, like son, both were difficult for her to access thoughts, feelings, and even the identities (not her words, but to that effect) of her brooding men.
+She had been periodically keeping him informed, but he seemed to respond in the same manner as he had during the intake, in hindsight physically present but guarded.
 I suggested that she ask him to attend a process review session.

-While he was in the waiting room, Nathan erased this wonderfully colored floral scene drawn on the dry erase board by two young sisters during the preceding session with their mother, and he wrote “Run for you life out of this place!”
-While the damage was minor – the nationally regarded child psychiatrist Richard Gardner told a small group of 1977 UW grad students about an adolescent who set his waiting room on fire as he left an appointment – my office had never been vandalized before.
+While he was in the waiting room, Nathan erased this wonderfully colored floral scene drawn on the art wall’s dry erase board by two young sisters during the preceding session with their mother, and he wrote “Run for you life out of this place!”
+While the damage was minor (the nationally regarded child psychiatrist Richard Gardner told a small group of 1977 UW MSW grad students about an adolescent who set his waiting room on fire as he left an appointment) my office had never been vandalized before.
 The one fact I knew was that he couldn’t have heard his mother and I talking in my office, as a couple of precautions had been taken.
 His act came from some other place.

 After another evening of mood and rebellion that night, Nathan was better, as per the mother’s next session report.